ctechhindi/extension-webpack-cli/README.md

 * `npm run build-zip`

   After the extension is created, you can use the extension folder as zip format in the `build-zip` Folder.

+## Adding extension to Chrome Browser

+Before publishing to Chrome Web Store, it is always good to test locally.

+All you need to do is to run `npm run build` to put everything required into `dist` folder, then launch `chrome://extensions/` in Google Chrome.

 ## Credits